git-of-aj/az-305/IAM.md

 Governance ensures those rules and policies are enforced.

+- To make role assignments more manageable, avoid assigning roles directly to users.
+Instead, assign roles to groups.
+Assigning roles to groups helps minimize the number of role assignments.

 It helps in Industry standards, such as information security management.
 - Corporate or organizational standards